pypy/pypy.org/posts/2022/07/toy-optimizer.rst

         var3 = bb.add(b, 17)
         var4 = bb.add(var2, var3)

-        assert basicblock_to_str(bb, "v") == """\
+        assert bb_to_str(bb, "v") == """\
     v0 = getarg(0)
     v1 = getarg(1)
     v2 = add(v1, 17)
     v3 = mul(v0, v2)
     v4 = add(v1, 17)
     v5 = add(v3, v4)"""
         # Note the re-numbering of the variables!
+We
-We don't attach names to
+        # don't attach names to Operations at all, so
-        # Operations at all, so the printing will just number them in sequence, can
+        # the printing will just number them in
-        # sometimes be a source of confusion.
+        # sequence, can sometimes be a source of
+        # confusion.

 This is much better.
 Now we're done with the basic infrastructure, we can